sefisher/hey-rickover-firmware/README.md

 The original repository is: https://github.com/atomic14/diy-alexa

-## NOTE:  config.h is missing from the src folder since it contains private data.
-It is needed for compile.
+## NOTE:  config.h would contain private data.
+**But it is needed for compile.
+So I substitue in vscode calls to environment variables that store the data.
+I suggest using the same environment vairable names to allow you to use the code as is.**
+**Also you need to set up a witai application and get a client access token - also stored in an environment vairable.**

 We are using Platform.io to build the firmware.